Apr 15, 2022

 JOSEPH TARTARO: Okay, awesome.

-SIMON: And producer Sarah Qari and I called him up a couple years back now, because a couple years back, he found a flaw that almost broke him.
+SIMON: And producer Sarah Qari and I called him up a couple years back now, he found a flaw that almost broke him.

 JOSEPH TARTARO: I guess a little bit, yeah.